auth0/docs/articles/anomaly-detection/guides/view-anomaly-detection-events.md

 ## Rate of anomaly detection events

-Look for abnormally high traffic for anomaly detection events, such as [breached password detection](/anomaly-detection/concepts/breached-passwords) or [brute-force protection](/anomaly-detection/concepts/brute-force-protection) for multiple accounts.
+Look for abnormally high traffic for anomaly detection events such as [breached password detection](/anomaly-detection/concepts/breached-passwords) or [brute-force attacks](/anomaly-detection/concepts/brute-force-protection) for multiple accounts.

 | Event Code | Event |
 | -- | -- |